 School staff should be aware when children have exercise-induced asthma symptoms.
 These can flare up during gym class, recess, or sports practice.

 How asthma-friendly is my child’s school?

 The Centers for Disease Control and Prevention has come up with a list of questions to evaluate how Asthma Friendly you child’s school is.
 The full list is available online, but they are summarized in the Table.2

 - Are the school buildings, grounds buses, athletic fields and events free of tobacco smoke?

 - Are students allowed to carry and use their own asthma medications, or do they have quick and easy access to medicines?

-- Does the school have a standing order and rescue medicines available in the event of an emergency or if the students forgets his/her medicine?
+- Does the school have a standing order and rescue medicines available in the event of an emergency or if the students forget his/her medicine?

 - Do all students with asthma have Asthma Action Plans on file at the school?

 - Is there a full-time school nurse available to help students with asthma?

-- Does the school nurse or other asthma expert educate staff and students about helping someone with asthma?
+- Does the school nurse or other asthma experts educate staff and students about helping someone with asthma?

-- Can students with asthma participate safely and fully in gym, sports, recess, and field trips?
+- Can students with asthma participate safely and fully in the gym, sports, recess, and field trips?
 When necessary, can students choose an alternate activity without fear of ridicule or grade penalty?

 - Does the school have good indoor air quality?
 Does the school take measures to reduce allergens and irritants in the school?